How does white noise help your baby sleep?

 What is white noise?

-White noise is defined as a noise containing many frequencies within the range of human hearing in equal amounts.
+White noise is defined as a sound containing all frequencies within the range of human hearing at equal intensity.

 How does white noise help your baby sleep?

-A white noise machine can be a perfect solution for when your baby is upset, crying or overtired.
-The sound of white noise is comforting, particularly for newborns, as it creates a similar environment that baby has been used to while in the womb.
-For an extra womb like experience, some baby sleep soothers combine white noise with a mother’s heartbeat – this is very comforting and familiar for young babies and can really help with their transition from womb to world, sometimes referred to as the 4th trimester.
+A white noise machine can be a great solution when your baby is fussy, crying, or overtired.
+The sound of white noise is soothing, especially for newborns, as it mimics the familiar environment they were used to in the womb.
+For an extra womb-like experience, some baby sleep soothers combine white noise with a mother’s heartbeat—this is comforting and familiar for young babies and can help with their transition from womb to world, often called the 4th trimester.

 What type of white noise is best for baby sleep?

-For best results we would suggest a white noise machine with a variety of sounds so you can try each with your baby to see which is most effective.
-Make sure the sleep soother offers a variety of continuous, low base monotonous sounds such as rainfall or a hair dryer.
+For the best results, we recommend using a white noise machine that offers a variety of sounds so you can find what works best for your baby.
+Look for a sleep soother that provides continuous, low-pitched, monotonous sounds such as rainfall or the hum of a hair dryer.

-The Ewan Deluxe sleep soother offers a mix of 5 white and pink noise sounds all combined with a mom’s heartbeat.
-These 5 sounds have been tried and tested by over 1 million families, so you can be sure Ewan has a proven track record at helping babies sleep.
+The Ewan Deluxe Sleep Soother offers a mix of ten white and pink noise sounds, all combined with a mother's heartbeat.
+These sounds have been tested and trusted by over 2 million families, making Ewan a proven sleep aid for babies.

 https://sweetdreamers.com/products/ewan-deluxe-grey